honojs/website/index.md

 title: Hono - Ultrafast web framework for the Edge
 titleTemplate: ':title'
 head:
-  - - meta
+  - [
+      'meta',
+      {
-    - property: og:description
+        property: 'og:description',
-      content: Hono is a small, simple, and ultrafast web framework for the Edge.
+        content: 'Hono is a small, simple, and ultrafast web framework for the Edge.
 It works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Vercel, Lagon, Node.js, and others.
-Fast, but not only fast.
+Fast, but not only fast.', },
+    ]
 ---

 # Hono